Map layout: Legend

 Legends define the meaning of the map's symbols, especially those that are not already intuitive or obvious.
 In addition, a legend may also serve other purposes, including: organizing the symbols into a structure of layers and importance; educating about the subject matter; or describing how the map symbology was created.
 The legend may also give details about the variable being displayed, publication, or authorship.
 Often, the legend is critical to understanding a map, so it is important that legends are designed effectively.
 Using principles of gestalt, various sets of rules have been created for legend spacing, alignment, and grouping.
-The word comes from ancient Latin plural word legenda meaning "things that have to be read".
+The word comes from the ancient Latin plural word legenda meaning "things that have to be read".

 Title

 Titles should be short and to the point.
 They typically include information about the location of the map and the subject of the map.
 The title should be an important part of the layout's visual hierarchy because the title tells people what the map is about.